From Philosophy to Practice: Navigating the Diverse Realms of Psychological Understanding

 Introduction

 For most of us, bereavement will be the most distressing experience or type of grief we will ever face.
 Grief is what we feel when somebody we are close to dies.
 People experience grief differently and there is no normal or right way of grieving (Jaffe-Gill et al., 2007).
 The Linden Centre, where I am training as a student counsellor provides counselling and support to adults, children and young people living in Blackpool, Fylde and Wyre who have, or are caring for, someone with a life-limiting health condition, or are bereaved.
-The Linden Centre offers a compassionate and comfortable environment that gives adults and children the help they need.
+The Linden Centre offers a compassionate and comfortable environment that gives adults and children the help they need, including psychology dissertation help.
 This paper will explore the Person Centred Approach to grief counselling.
 As a trainee, I have significant personal experience with bereavement, owing to the fact that I have interacted with many clients suffering from bereavement and as such, I have journeyed with them and aided them to recover from their grief no matter how complicated certain situations usually are.
 My training emphasizes on careful and patient listening to clients as with at most empathy and exercise of unconditional regard, these are important and have created a suitable and free environment for the clients to share their grief experiences with me.

 Grief therapy is a form of counseling that is aimed at helping a grieving (or bereaved) person understand and cope with the emotions they go through, to grieve in a manner that is considered healthy and to ultimately be able to move on with life.
 Grief therapy is usually undertaken if an individual reports or exhibits emotional experiences or issues that are well outside the “normal’’ range of responses as a result of their grief or bereavement.
 For example, a widow who finds it extremely difficult to cope with the loss of her husband even long after his death may need to undergo some grief therapy.
 Grief therapy is beneficial to those who find themselves struggling much more than they can cope (Mehta, 2013), and helps people who had suffered some distress before bereavement and those who experience chronic grieving which inhibits their optimal functioning to address their emotional imbalances and move through the healing process.
 There are different modalities of grief therapy or counseling, each with its benefits and working mechanisms.
 Breen et al. (2014) recognize that loss of loved ones may force a counselor to cherry pick on appropriate elements from different modalities or opt to work with completes and manageable sets of modalities or techniques to employ.
 Although all bereavement-counseling modalities have their advantages, some are more favorable for success than others.
 Comparison of appropriateness is based on effectiveness of treatment, duration of treatment, and focus of therapy on comfort of bereaved people (Tolan & Wilkins, 2012).
 This paper recognizes that in the event of loss of a loved one, friends as well as relatives suffer in numerous aspects of their lives and as such; this paper focuses on the importance of grief counseling in the course of grief and stresses on the most appropriate grief counseling modalities that are available.
 However, the paper’s main focus is on the person-centered therapy, cognitive behavioral therapy and psychodynamic therapy approaches to bereaved counseling.